Sabotage-Proof Your Hiring

 Some employees just aren’t able to move without exact instructions; if something goes wrong they’d be in trouble, which is something they don’t want to deal with (or can’t deal with, emotionally).
 If an opportunity is running past them, they are almost guaranteed to miss it because they can’t move on anything without absolute triple-stamped permission and instructions.
-While these employees ask for permission, other employees just do - sometimes mistakes are made, but more often you end up with more work, more seized opportunities and an organization that makes magic happen more often then the competitors.
+While these employees ask for permission, other employees just do - sometimes mistakes are made, but more often you end up with more work, more seized opportunities, and an organization that makes magic happen more often than the competitors.

 Push on this in your interviews.
 Ask about times they had to move forward in clutch situations where they couldn’t get guidance.
 Ask about the longest period of time they had to work independently and what that was like.
 Don’t get me wrong: sometimes caution is called for.
 But if your new employee is afraid of responsibility, caution is all you will ever be able to get -- with all the slowness and rigidity that comes with it.

 Putting a Low Priority on “Real Work”